acsoto/BUAA-Compiler/README.md

 }
 ```

-Capsulate the initial function, I only need to `new Word(...)` in the main processor, which will create the corresponding word.
+Encapsulate the initial function so that only `new Word(...)` is needed in the main processor, which will create the corresponding word.

 For example